 Examine purpose, create efficiencies, improve well-being, and ensure effective product development--all by studying science, one of the fastest growing career fields.
 Work at the intersection of science, business, and policy, and gain a foundation for graduate studies.

-This seminar if offered during the day, 1-day per week.
+This seminar is offered during the day, 1-day per week.

 Today's age of globalization brings with it new ways of doing business.
 Learn about the importance of generating jobs, accelerating economic growth, and advancing standards of living throughout the developed and developing world.
-This seminar if offered during the day,
+This seminar is offered during the day, 1-day per week.

 Quote from a student